Elkan AbrahamsonContact me

 My earliest experience of controversial cases started with my work arising from the 1981 Toxteth riots and subsequently, enabling many of those wrongly arrested to sue the police for abusing their powers.
 I’ve also fought for prisoners’ rights having argued for them to have access to voting, condoms and artificial insemination.
 I followed two years practising in Hong Kong with various civil rights firms in Liverpool and joined Broudie Jackson Canter in 2010.

-I’m Chair of Trustees for ‘The Bloom Appeal’, a charity dedicated to helping patients with blood cancer.
+I am Honorary President for ‘The Bloom Appeal’, a charity dedicated to helping patients with blood cancer.
 I am a previous member of the Law Society Children’s Panel and continue to act as an advocate in complex care and family proceedings.
-I am also a founder trustee of a new charity which is being set up to support victims of terrorism.

 - Law Society Gazette Legal Personality of the Year in 2013.